syncfusion-content/blazor-docs/blazor/chart/axis-labels.md

 ## Axis Labels Positioning

-The axis labels can be put **Outside** of the axis line by default, however the [LabelPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_LabelPosition) property can also be used to position them **Inside** the axis line.
+The axis labels are placed **Outside** of the axis line by default, however the [LabelPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_LabelPosition) property can also be used to position them **Inside** the axis line.

 ```cshtml